af001/DizzyParrot/README.md

 set callback <int>   : Task the agent to modify its callback.
 In seconds. set jitter <int>     : Task the agent to offset the callback (+/-) by x seconds.
-In seconds. kill                 : Kill the agent process. pull <rfile>         : Pull a file from the target machine. push <lfile> <rfile> : Push a local file to the target machine forget <agent_name>  : Remove an agent from the database.
+In seconds. kill                 : Kill the agent process. job <job_id>         : Show the output from a job jobs                 : List complete and deployed jobs. pull <rfile>         : Pull a file from the target machine. push <lfile> <rfile> : Push a local file to the target machine forget <agent_name>  : Remove an agent from the database.